-In this Program, the principal objective is not to provide credit lines or issue project guarantees, which are simply tools that the Program deploys.
+In this Program, the principal objective is not to provide credit lines, which are simply a tool that the Program deploys.
 The principle objective is to create a sustainable commercial lending market for energy efficiency, which continues in the absence of IFC credit lines and GEF guarantees.
-The most important indicators of success that will be monitored during Program implementationare:
+The most important indicators of success that will be monitored during Program implementation are: